 There are many different non-intentional acts that can precede the loss of trademark rights, but they all relate to the owner’s failure to protect the mark.

+Moreover, trademark registration applications must be carefully crafted to ensure protection against potential infringers.
 Trademark owners must also look out for any other products or services using the same or similar marks.
 While the same or similar names can exist across different classes of goods and services — “DOVE” is a registered trademark for both a soap and a candy bar, produced by different companies — trademark owners still need to monitor such uses.
 Trademark infringement cases are based on the likelihood of confusion.
 That is, if consumers will likely confuse one for the other, there might be infringement.

 Unsavory or unfavorable publication of a mark can tarnish it.
 Businesses can and should police for this type of usage and prevent it from spreading further.
 Frequent and varied use of distinctive marks in negative contexts runs directly counter to the positive aspects of trademark registration and should be actively monitored for preventative purposes.